richidubey/AwesomeDataStructuresAndAlgorithms/Arrays/ReadMe.md

 ## Arrays

 We have tried to sort the questions in increasing order of difficulty below.
-If you found the order wrong, please message us.
+If you find the order wrong, please message us.

 Happy Problem Solving!!